alphagov/govuk-developer-docs/source/manual/add-authentication-to-an-application.html.md

 ## Deploying

-If you are adding authentication to an existing application the deployment process should be approached with caution as a mistake in copying the tokens could break the app in any of the environments.
+If you are adding authentication to an existing application, the deployment process should be approached with caution as a mistake in copying the tokens could break the app in any of the environments.

-Once you have completed all the steps above you should start by deploying the branch of your application to integration and check that:
+Once you have completed all the steps above, you should start by deploying the branch of your application to integration and check that:

-- Authentication is enabled - this can be achieved by doing a curl request on the box against a known authenticated route of the application;
+- Authentication is enabled - this can be achieved by doing a cURL request on the box against a known authenticated route of the application;
 - Check the logs to ensure the application is successfully processing requests.

 Once this is verified the branch can be merged.

-Prior to deploying to staging and production you should inform 2nd line so they are prepared for any problems.
+Prior to deploying to staging and production, you should inform 2nd line so they are prepared for any problems.
 For each environment you deploy to you should repeat the same checks that authentication is enabled and that the application is still successfully processing requests.